fcrepo-exts/migration-utils/README.md

   -a, --target-dir=<targetDir>
-                             Directory where OCFL storage root and supporting state will be written -m, --migration-type=<migrationType>
+                             Directory where OCFL storage root and supporting state will be written -I, --delete-inactive      Migrate objects and datastreams in the Inactive state as deleted.
+Default: false.
+  -m, --migration-type=<migrationType>
                              Type of OCFL objects to migrate to.
 Choices:
                                FEDORA_OCFL | PLAIN_OCFL